 In the years that I stopped writing stories, there is always something in the back of my head telling me to go back.
 It’s my destiny to become a storyteller.
 I didn’t dream about becoming a blogger or a technical writer, what I wanted was to write a novel, poetry, and short stories.
 Then 3 boys came to me asking to write them a story.
 They would turn it into a game they say.
 I was doubtful, could I really write a genre I know nothing about?
 But the biggest source of hesitation really is if I’m capable to create a story again.
 Could I really do that?

 So I accepted the offer but after a year of writing the story on again and off again, I realized that I have lost the obsession.
 I’m no longer this person who doesn’t want to sleep because she wants to write, the one who would break her back writing until the wee hours, the one who would forget to take her meals because she was busy forming a scene, and the one who was basically uncommunicative because she’s living in a different world, the one she created herself.
 I have lost that Marjorie and instead of accepting I busied myself with the mundane things.
-I was afraid that I have lost the capability to weave tails because before anything else I am a poet and a storyteller.
+I was afraid that I have lost the capability to weave tales because before anything else I am a poet and a storyteller.
 This is my claim to being an artist.
 If I don’t have this capability then what am I?

 One day I was chatting with my friends and I offered to meet for coffee; my treat.
 It’s supposed to be my long-time-coming-I-got-a-new-job treat to them.
 None of them could make it and I took offense.
 In my head I was like, You kept asking me and now that I’m able you’re not available?
-So I was like, screw this sh*t and out of impulse, hit the leave conversation button.
+So I was like, screw this sh*t and out of impulse hit the leave conversation button.
 The chatroom that I share with my blogger friends whom I have been speaking for almost 3 years now is gone.
-Along with it is the ill feelings that I felt for their refusal.
+Along with it are the ill feelings that I felt for their refusal.
 Then I stopped and asked myself, “Why the fudge were you offended?”
 I honestly didn’t have a decent answer.

 Before I knew it, I was already removing my social media apps on my phone; Facebook, Instagram, Twitter.
-I also cleared the cache of Safari in my phone.
+I also cleared the cache of Safari on my phone.
 I told some of my friends that if they want to reach me they could just whatsapp, viber, or text me.

 So what the hell happened here?
 It’s easy to blame social media for my behavior like what most people are doing nowadays, but I think it’s childish.
 Social media is just a medium, it’s not a thinking entity.
 True, it does offer information that shapes how we think and it offers a venue to air these thoughts, but our attitude, and how we behave, that’s all us.
-Facebook didn’t make me cranky, it didn’t ask me to be clingy to my friends, and it most certainly didn’t demand me to be dependent to it, it’s all me.
+Facebook didn’t make me cranky, it didn’t ask me to be clingy to my friends, and it most certainly didn’t demand me to be dependent on it, it’s all me.

-Before Internet, my idea of fun is writing on my typewriter, creating paper dolls, reading books, conversing in person or over telephone with my friends.
+Before the Internet, my idea of fun is writing on my typewriter, creating paper dolls, reading books, conversing in person or over the telephone with my friends.
 I used to be the girl who always wrote, the girl who always brought books with her.
 I’d scribble poetry on napkins, post-its, notebook, or scratch paper.
 Writing and reading were my favorite hobbies.

 Now if I want entertainment I just need one source and I can have it all that I don’t have to get creative.
 I can stream a movie or a TV show, I can chat with people online, I can post photos of my travels on Facebook and Instagram, and I can even rant on Twitter.
 If I want amusement I can marathon short clips of dogs that were either being stupid or cute, of kids who can do amazing sports, and of drone footage of some of the world’s most beautiful destinations.
 Finding entertainment has never been this easy; whatever I need I can easily research.
 We now live in a time where people have zero tolerance for those who ask questions when everything can already be found on Google.